servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ![](../img/InconsistencyPeriod.gif)

-So here is the conceptual plan:
+So here is the solution plan:
-* Real-time UI updates ≃ cache consistency problem
-* Assuming we care only about `x == f(...)`-style consistency rules, we need something that will tell us when an output of a certain function changes -- as quickly as possible.
+* Assuming we care only about `x == f(...)`-style consistency rules, we need something that will tell us when the output of a certain function changes &ndash; as quickly as possible.

-## How can we implement changes tracking?
+* If we have this piece, we can solve both problems:
+  * Cache inconsistency
+  * Real-time UI updates.

+## The Implementation

 I'll try keep it short from this point:
 * Detecting changes precisely is ~ as expensive as computing the function itself.